Ron-Ldn/DotNetRefEdit/README.md

 The **DotNetRefEdit** project demonstrates that it is possible to create .Net add-ins for Excel where UIs can behave like function wizards and allow range selections into Excel, in an user-friendly way.

 The "RefEdit" control itself is not hard to implement.
-The difficuly resides in the window management.
+The main difficulty resides in the window management.
 The solution is quite simple once you know it: hook the WH_CALLWNDPROC messages using the SetWindowsHookEx function ; when the hooked message is a WM_MOUSEACTIVATE and the underlying window is a workbook, then call SetFocus.